-However, not all the regenesis phenomena have geometric correspondence in semi-classical approximation \cite{Maldacena:2017axo,Gao:2018yzk}.
-In the interference region, where the signal is injected earlier than the scrambling time, the back-reaction to the wormhole destroys the correlation between $O_L$ and $O_R$ and contributes a non-zero phase on the correlator carrying the signal.
-The signal regenerates from the other side at the time which is reversed to the time of the injection.
-Such kind of regenesis phenomenon is called ``quantum traversable wormhole'' \cite{Gao:2018yzk}.
+However, not all the regenesis phenomena have geometric correspondence in semiclassical approximation \cite{Maldacena:2017axo, Gao:2018yzk}.
+The signal is injected earlier than the scrambling time in the interference region.
+The backreaction to the wormhole destroys the correlation between $O_L$ and $O_R$ and contributes a nonzero phase to the correlator carrying the signal.
+The signal regenerates from the other side at the time-reversed to the injection time.
+Such a regenesis phenomenon is called a ``quantum traversable wormhole'' \cite{Gao:2018yzk}.

-The above double-trace deformation on the bi-QM system is relevant and able to change the ground state \cite{Maldacena:2018lmt,Garcia-Garcia:2019poj}.
-This paper will consider the $\TT$ deformation on the bi-QM systems, which is the double-trace deformation with stress tensors.
-Because it's a non-local and irrelevant deformation, we expect to find the regenesis phenomena contributed by ultraviolet (UV) channels.
-Similarly, we will focus on TFD states.
-In the usual constructions of a traversable wormhole, the non-local deformation should match the entanglement structure of the TFD state, namely, the $O_L$ and $O_R$ constructing the deformation should be correlated initially.
-However, the $\TT$ deformation is unique and is not related to the entanglement structure.
-So we will expect a relatively weak but general regenesis phenomenon.
+The above double-trace deformation on the bi-QM system is relevant and can change the ground state \cite{Maldacena:2018lmt, Garcia-Garcia:2019poj}.
+The present study considers the $\TT$ deformation of bi-QM systems in the TFD state.
+As a double-trace deformation with stress tensors, it is nonlocal and irrelevant.
+So we expect to find regenesis phenomena contributed by UV channels.
+In the usual construction of a traversable wormhole, the nonlocal deformation should match the entanglement structure of the TFD state such that the $O_L$ and $O_R$ constructing the deformation should be initially correlated.
+However, the $\TT$ deformation is unique and unrelated to the entanglement structure; therefore, we expect a relatively weak but general regenesis phenomenon.

 The organization of this paper is as follows.
-In section \ref{Sec:GeneralTTbar}, we give a general framework of the $\TT$ deformation on a single or multi QM system.
-In section \ref{Sec:QM}, we study the first order $\TT$ deformation on bi-QM system in TFD states.
-Taking conformal QM, the SYK model, and the system satisfying Eigenstate Thermalization Hypothesis (ETH) as examples, we show general regenesis phenomena where a signal can pass from one QM system to the other QM system.
-In section \ref{Sec:Schwarzian}, we study the $\TT$ deformation on the wormhole in Schwarzian theory where the result is in agreement with the analysis from the bi-QM system.
-We end in section \ref{Sec:Summary} with summarise and prospects.
+In Sec.~\ref{Sec:GeneralTTbar}, we give a general framework of the $\TT$ deformation of single or multi-QM systems.
+In Sec.~\ref{Sec:QM}, we study the first-order $\TT$ deformation of bi-QM systems in TFD states.
+Taking conformal QM, the SYK model, and the system satisfying the eigenstate thermalization hypothesis (ETH), we discuss general regenesis phenomena in which a signal can pass from one QM system to another QM system.
+In Sec.~\ref{Sec:Schwarzian}, we study the $\TT$ deformation in a wormhole based on Schwarzian theory, the results of which agree with those of the bi-QM system analysis.
+A summary and a discussion of prospects are given in Sec.~\ref{Sec:Summary}, which concludes the paper.